Write a little about yourself. Just a paragraph will do.

 Using proper capitalization (evidently, a rare quality these days).

 Making a fondness for cats seem masculine.
-Speaking quietly on a
+Using my phone quietly

 The first things people usually notice about me